acbsp/bonafide.guru/en/contents.rst

 whom we had a conversation on this topic.
 We mean Bhakti-vedanta Raddhanti Maharaja, former Ananta-shaya das.
 He has said: *"I always remembered about |SP|, chanted His pranama, worshipped and even conducted puja for Him*".
-That’s why he was shed a mercy of Srila Prabhupada in form of reasonable inspiration.
+That’s why he was shed a mercy of |SP|
+in form of reasonable inspiration.
 He returned to ISKCON, although he came under GBC’s "wing", still this is already a first step back to Prabhupada.
 We shall hope that this will serve a good example for his congeners from *Gaudya-maths*...